arniekanwal/Confidence-Interval-Calculator-GUI-App/README.md

 After selecting the following case for computing the confidence interval, the calculator will allow you to input your data then displays relevant statistics, along with a normal graph that visualizes the interval you computed.

+# Note #
+Before running the program, you will need to change the file path for "normal.png" such that it updates in the calculator.